a guide to dog agility competition in Florida

 The Australian Shepherd Club of America ranks in the bottom tier of agility trials in Florida.
 A single club offers four sets of three day trials a year.
 The trials are held under a covered arena (Baker, FL) in the panhandle..

 Some useful ASCA links:

 UKI lies in the middle tier of organizations in Florida.
 Not as many trials as AKC or CPE but significantly more than the organizations in the bottom tier.
 The UKI US-OPEN will reside in Jacksonville for the next few years.
 Anyone can attend the US OPEN but you can earn byes into the later rounds at UKI trials.
-The trial sites are either on grass or on synthetic turf at Bratty Paws.
+Most of the trial sites are on grass with some trials on artificial turf at Bratty Paws.
 The US OPEN is held at the Jacksonville Equestrian center using the Indoor arena, the outdoor covered arena and some open arenas as necessary.

 USDAA lies in the middle tier of organizations in Florida.
 Not as many trials as AKC or CPE but significantly more than the organizations in the bottom tier.
 Most USDAA trials are held in the north half of Florida.
 Most of the trials are on grass but Pals & Paws does them on dirt indoors at the Jacksonville Equestrian Center or outdoors on dirt under cover at the St. Johns county fairgrounds.

 The following are the notification options.
 In general they are the easiest (and most invasive) to the most difficult (and least invasive) order: